prav-nak/dash_app_topology/README.md

 - Uses CUDA sparse solvers for solving linear system of equations on GPU
 - A dash webapp is developed that interfaces with the backend physics.
 This webapp can be called directly from the `google colab`.
 - The code can be run locally from commandline as well without the webapp
+- For larger degrees of freedom, the CUDA version is significantly faster than CPU version.
+And hence lets you do more design iterations.
+Typically these PDE constrained problems are compute heavy and people often resort to MPI parallelization.
+With the advent of free sparse solvers GPUs and free compute environments like google colab, design can be pushed to new limits with faster turnaround times.

-## Heading
+## Dash app

-This is an h1 heading

-### Sub-heading

-This is an h2 heading

-#### Sub-sub-heading

-This is an h3 heading

 ![alt text](anim-opt.gif)

+## 3 ways under the hood

+### scipy

+`scipy` offers various linear solvers.
+We use `spsolve` from `scipy.sparse.linalg`.

+### CuPy

+CuPy is designed as NumPy-equivalent library so users can benefit from fast GPU computation without learning CUDA syntax.

-## pyCUDA
+### pyCUDA

+PyCUDA connects the high-level Python programming language with the Nvidia CUDA compute abstraction.
 PyCUDA provides computational linear algebra involving vectors and multi-dimensional arrays that are designed to match the interface of the widely-used (CPU-based) Python array package `numpy`.

 ### Sparse solvers in CUDA